mekh/nestjs-undici/README.md

 - Error handling strategies: throw | pass | intercept
 - Connection pooling per origin, optional retry, and TLS configuration
 - Graceful shutdown: closes dispatcher and connection pools on module destroy
+- When pooling is disabled and no custom dispatcher is provided, per-request Agents are created and automatically closed after the request finishes

 ## Table of contents